Blindness is a lack of vision. It may also refer to a loss of vision that cannot be corrected with glasses or contact lenses.

 When you have low vision, you may have trouble driving, reading, or doing small tasks such as sewing or making crafts.
 You can make changes in your home and routines that help you stay safe and independent.
 Many services will provide you with the training and support you need to live independently.

-Sudden vision loss is always an emergency, even if you have not completely lost all vision.
-You should never ignore loss of vision, thinking it will get better.
+Sudden vision loss is always an emergency, even if you have not completely lost vision.
+You should never ignore vision loss, thinking it will get better.

 Contact an ophthalmologist or go to the emergency room immediately.
 Most serious forms of vision loss are painless, and the absence of pain in no way diminishes the urgent need to get medical care.
 Many forms of vision loss only give you a short amount of time to be successfully treated.

 A complete and thorough eye examination will be performed.
 The treatment will depend on the cause of the vision loss.

 For long-term vision loss, see a low-vision specialist, who can help you learn to care for yourself and live a full life.

 Loss of vision; No light perception (NLP); Low vision; Vision loss and blindness